 A consequence of the above result is that the motive of a smooth algebraic stack continues to enjoy the same properties as the motive of a smooth scheme (see Section \ref{section-applications}).
 So far this was only known for stacks which satisfied local structure theorems in the sense of \cite{AHR19, ahhlr21} or in a different direction for motives of smooth stacks in the \'{e}tale topology.
 We describe various results of this kind in the text.

-\begin{remark} Another application of Theorem \ref{theorem-main} is the following: In \cite{km22}, the authors use Theorem \ref{theorem-main}(2) to apply Elkik's approximation technique to the Picard stack and study the following question of Grothendieck: when is the map
+\begin{remark} Another application of Theorem \ref{MT} is the following: In \cite{km22}, the authors use the boundedness result in Theorem \ref{MT} to apply Elkik's approximation technique to the Picard stack and study the following question of Grothendieck: when is the map